 Now, with all of that BS running around my nervous system, is it really all that surprising that I was freaking out?

 A WHOLE LOTTA CRINGE & A SELF-FULFILLING PROPHECY

 After my presentations I used to beat myself up for not doing it as perfectly as I ‘should’ have done.

-This self-judgement – and the shame that comes from it – pulled me down an unbearable rabbit whole of ‘cringe’ and was, of course, absolutely guaranteed to make me freak out even more next time around.
+This self-judgement – and in addition, the shame that came from it – pulled me down an unbearable rabbit whole of ‘cringe’ and was, of course, absolutely guaranteed to make me freak out even more next time around.